fuzzylabs/website/hugo/content/blog/smart-insole-analytics-step-by-step.md

 Walking, jogging, running, etc. happen to be repetitive activities.
 As a result, the graph of pressure over time is more-or-less periodic.
 We can use the peaks or maxima of this graph to represent steps.

 The trouble is, we have multiple pressure sensors, each with their own graph.
-Naïvely we could pick one of these sensors to use a basis for counting steps.
-We'll use any value within 25% of the maximum pressure to count a step.
+Naïvely we could pick one of these sensors to use a basis for counting steps, let's say the first one, which is connected to the heel.
+Then we'll count any value within 25% of the maximum pressure as one step.

 ```python
 def count_steps_naive(dataframe):